 As soon as Nate turned 18, he started playing online.
 However, Nate quickly discovered that his tendency towards addictive behaviour did not suit poker playing at this time.
 Nate explains: ‘My personality in general lends itself to addiction.
 I’ve found that if I like something more than others, I typically overdo it.
 However, it wasn’t until I started playing online at 18, that I realized there was a part of me that could lose control.’
 I’m talking to Nate over Skype.
 It’s 1am my time (UK) – 6pm Nate’s time.
 Nate is Skyping me from Colorado.
 He has a short beard and speaks with a laid back, almost lazy tone.
 It seems strange to think that this wonderfully engaging and calm charactered guy suffers from addictive tendencies.

-Start Quote What’s even more surprising, is that Nate currently earns half of his living from playing professional poker.
-End Quote
+What’s even more surprising, is that Nate currently earns half of his living from playing professional poker.

 And this is why I am fascinated by Nate.
 Clearly, Poker playing has caused Nate great distress over the years.
 In fact for two years, Nate had to cut himself off from the poker scene in order to stop his habit from escalating.
 However, Nate now applies checks and balances.
 And he has learnt to manage the difficult emotions associated with his addictive tendencies.
 Through doing this, Nate has now turned his previously treacherous tendencies into behaviours that yield success.